 Small externally but big on the inside

-Rated by Panasonic as 23-litres, this microwave is an excellent mid-sized machine with huge 285mm diameter turntable.
-Your dinner plate & maybe even a small serving dish will fit!
+Rated by Panasonic as 23-litres, this microwave is an excellent mid-sized machine with large 285mm diameter turntable.
+Your dinner plate & maybe even a small serving dish will fit.

 What’s microwave inverter technology?

 Panasonic shouts about their microwaves having ‘Inverter Technology’.
-The benefit of this technology is faster and more even cooking (no hot spots).
+The benefit of this technology is that it cooks faster and more evenly (no hot spots).
 It works by applying even power, at the right level, for the duration of cooking.
 This compares to a traditional machine that turns the power on and off, effectively pulsing your food with microwaves.
 So rather than shifting between full power and no power, this Panasonic microwave heats your food quickly and evenly by consistently emitting the right power level.

 This Panasonic microwave ticks all the boxes.
 It’s easy to use, robust and powerful.
-Owners rave about it and if you’re happy to spend the extra few quid you won’t be disappointed.
+Owners rave about it and if you’re happy to spend an extra few quid, you won’t be disappointed.
 Available in black or stainless steel (silver).

 SPECIFICATION | Panasonic NN-SD25HBBPQ | POWER 1000w | SIZE: H279 x W488 x D395 | TURNTABLE DIAMETER 285 | CAPACITY 23l | CHILD LOCK Yes | WARRANTY 1 year

 If you’re looking for a large capacity, high power microwave – this is it.
-Significantly larger than the majority of microwaves designed for the home, this model is a 32-litre capacity.
+Significantly larger than the majority of models designed for the home, this oven has a 32-litre capacity.
 It will take up more room on your worktop – but not excessively so.
-What’s important is that the turntable is 340mm.
+What’s important is that the turntable has a 340mm diameter.
 Easily accommodating any dinner plate and perhaps more significantly, most serving dishes.